- George Phineas Gordon was an American inventor with over fifty patents.

 Let’s see the operation of the device, using the directions, printed on the box (see the lower image).

 Gordon’s circular adder

 1. Place the adder so that the bar crossing the index ring will be at the right.

 2. Place the pointer in the hole in the red on the outer ring and move the ring till the pointer is stopped by the LOWER PART of the bar.
 The figures 00 on the ring will then be seen at the opening.
-Then move the inner ring in the same way and the figures 00 on that ring will also be seen at the opening.
+Then move the inner ring in the same way and figure 00 on that ring will also be seen at the opening.
 The adder is now ready for use.

 3. Place the pointer in the hole opposite any number you wish to add and move the ring as before.
 That number will appear at the opening.
 Do the same with the next chosen number and the SUM of the two numbers will appear, and so on to any extent from 1 to 10000.

-The outer ring adds units and tens; the inner ring adds hundreds and thousands; or the outer adds cents and the inner adds dollars.
+The outer ring adds units and tens; the inner ring adds hundreds and thousands, or the outer adds cents, and the inner adds dollars.

-When the total is found, the hole in the red on the outer ring will be at a a number which will be the balance of 100.
-If, for instance, the number on the outer ring is 47 at the opening, the hole in the red will be at 53, and shows the cents of the change to be given if the amount received has been one dollar.
+When the total is found, the hole in the red on the outer ring will be at a number which will be the balance of 100.
+If, for instance, the number on the outer ring is 47 at the opening, the hole in the red will be at 53 and shows the cents of the change to be given if the amount received has been one dollar.

 Add the cents first.
 About three sums of cents can be taken at a glance.
-If needful, thus—24, 36, 19 and the like.
+If needful, thus—24, 36, 19, and the like.
 The carrying being AUTOMATIC, the result is ALWAYS CORRECT if the right figures are moved.

-Note: Always hold the pointer vertical.
+Note: Always hold the pointer vertically.